Software for the Market of One

 A tool for one user.
 Me.

 What these examples illustrate isn’t just clever use of AI.
-It’s the emergence of a new mindset:
+It’s the emergence of a new mindset for agency operators:

 You don’t need to wait for a SaaS company to productize your workflow.